-These Tech Notes have been collected from various sources which relate to the proper fabrication and operation of flat conveyor belting, recognizing that following production of the belt, independent fabricators/distributors must customize the product for customer use in a variety of applications and utilize a variety of operating equipment.
-These notes are intended to only be used as a guide.
-Please refer to the NIBA legal disclaimer at the bottom of this page for more details.
+The following Tech Notes have been collected from various sources which relate to the proper fabrication and operation of flat conveyor belting, recognizing that following production of the belt, independent fabricators/distributors must customize the product for customer use in a variety of applications and utilize a variety of operating equipment.
+These notes are intended to be used only as a guide.

 If unbalanced warp tensions exist in a conveyor belt, that belt will usually assume a crescent or banana shape when laid flat upon a horizontal surface.
 This deviation from a straight line is hereby defined as camber.

 Modern conveyor belts are very durable products, but they can be adversely affected by improper storage and shipping practices.
-The basic recommended practices for belt storage/shipping are as follows:
+Learn the basic recommended practices for belt storage/shipping.

 The necessity to control dust in industry and mining has spawned a number of dust suppression systems.
 Many such systems exist today.
 It is likely that these systems will find ever wider acceptance in the marketplace.

-Safety requirements in conveyor/elevator belting applications where fire and/or explosion are a consideration frequently involve:
+Safety requirements in conveyor/elevator belting applications where fire and/or explosion are a consideration.

-GRAIN HANDLING FACILITIES: FINAL RULE Everyone involved in the handling of grain and/or feed should be aware of the new OSHA regulations as detailed in The Federal Register of December 31, 1987.
-You may obtain a copy of the OSHA regulations from your industry associations or from The Government Printing Office.
+Everyone involved in the handling of grain and/or feed should be aware of the new OSHA regulations as detailed in The Federal Register of December 31, 1987.

 A wide variety of polymers are used in conveyor belts, providing the various properties that the many types of applications require.
 All of the polymers have basic properties that are well known and well documented.
 However, the polymers are never used in their pure form in conveyor belts.
 Rather, they are used in compounds, which mixes them with other materials so that the end products have enhanced properties.